jmontgomery1590/IST412-Project/README.md

           Password: Admin321

 Database paths depending on current machine:

+    We will provide access to our database within PSU OneDrive with our Final Project Implementation.
+This can be saved to your personal PSU OneDrive, and after you add the shortcut to the database to your personal OneDrive in your file explorer, our project should run without needing to change the path in our program.

+    Instructions to complete this process:

     Joe (Cloud): "jdbc:ucanaccess://C://Users//Joe//OneDrive - The Pennsylvania State University//Database//LMSDB.accdb"
     Justin: (Cloud): "jdbc:ucanaccess://C://Users//jmont//OneDrive - The Pennsylvania State University//Database//LMSDB.accdb"